Array§

 isFunction(data: any): data is Function

-Returns true if the data
+Returns true if the data is a function, false otherwise.

-This is implemented using typeof data === "function"
+This is implemented using typeof data === "function".

 Source§isInstanceOf(data: any, className: Object): boolean